The Future of Point of Sale

 Then a retailer only needs to choose what POS functionality to turn on: be it checking the status of an order or an endless aisle capability that enables store staff to ‘save the sale’ on products that are not in stock at a particular location.

 These kinds of services are becoming all the more important where retailers are trying to entice reluctant shoppers back into stores.
-In fact, one survey - conducted even before the pandemic accelerated online growth - found 85% of US shoppers were already making additional in-store purchases while picking up online orders.
+In fact, one survey by Business Insider Intelligence - conducted even before the pandemic accelerated online growth - found 85% of US shoppers were already making additional in-store purchases while picking up online orders.
 So, the opportunity is clear.

 BUILDING POS FLEXIBILITY AND RESILIENCE